 Specifically, the Company aims to stably increase dividends on the basis of profit growth with a targeted consolidated payout ratio of 30% or more of profit for the year attributable to owners of the Company.
 Looking to the medium and long term, the Company will also consider increasing the payout ratio depending on such factors as its need for funds and progress in profit growth.

 - The Company recognizes that a General Meeting of Shareholders is an opportunity for constructive dialogue with our shareholders.
 At these meetings, it is our basic policy to provide sufficient explanation to shareholders, including a question-and-answer session, about the business conditions, the issues that need addressing, the details of proposals on the agenda, among other information.

 - So our shareholders have sufficient time to deliberate the proposals being put forward at a General Meeting of Shareholders, the Company dispatches a convocation notice no later than three weeks before the meeting date.
 We also post the details of the convocation notice on our website prior to dispatching the notice.
 Similarly, we post an English translation of the convocation notice on our website no later than three weeks before the meeting date.
 The Company also discloses other information required for shareholders to make appropriate decisions at the meeting as needed.

-- When the Company determines the dates for General Meetings of Shareholders, it considers whether there is sufficient time for Directors serving on the Audit and Supervisory Committee and the Accounting Auditor to conduct an effective audit.
+- When the Company determines the dates for General Meetings of Shareholders, it considers whether there is sufficient time for Directors serving on the Audit and Supervisory Committee (Audit and Supervisory Committee Members) and the Accounting Auditor to conduct an effective audit.
 It also considers whether there is a meeting place available which would enable the participation of a large number of shareholders.